rajatsaxena/rajatsaxena.github.io/_posts/2020-04-06-PCA-based-reactivation-strength.md

 There are two parts of the algorithm: **Part I: Template Epoch**

-1.Get the spike raster for the cell ensembles
+1.Get the spike raster for the cell ensembles.
 <img style="float: left" src="https://rajatsaxena.github.io//images/spikeraster.png" width="100%" height="100%">

 <br />